Multivibrator: Astable

 An astable multivibrator consists of two amplifying stages connected in a positive feedback loop by two capacitive-resistive coupling networks.
 The amplifying elements may be junction or field-effect transistors, vacuum tubes, operational amplifiers, or other types of amplifier.
-Figure 1, below right, shows bipolar junction transistors.
+Figure 1, below right, shows bipolar junction transistors (BJT).

 The circuit is usually drawn in a symmetric form as a cross-coupled pair.
 The two output terminals can be defined at the active devices and have complementary states.
 One has high voltage while the other has low voltage, except during the brief transitions from one state to the other.

-Operation
+Operation of a BJT astable multivibrator

 The circuit has two astable (unstable) states that change alternatively with maximum transition rate because of the "accelerating" positive feedback.
 It is implemented by the coupling capacitors that instantly transfer voltage changes because the voltage across a capacitor cannot suddenly change.
 In each state, one transistor is switched on and the other is switched off.
 Accordingly, one fully charged capacitor discharges (reverse charges) slowly thus converting the time into an exponentially changing voltage.
 At the same time, the other empty capacitor quickly charges thus restoring its charge (the first capacitor acts as a time-setting capacitor and the second prepares to play this role in the next state).
 The circuit operation is based on the fact that the forward-biased base-emitter junction of the switched-on bipolar transistor can provide a path for the capacitor restoration.